gatsbyjs/gatsby/README.md

   and more to ensure your site is fast — no manual tuning required.

-- **Host at Scale for Pennies.** Gatsby sites don’t require servers so you can host your entire site on a CDN for a fraction of the cost of a server-rendered site.
+- **Host at Scale for Pennies.** Gatsby sites don’t require servers so you can host your entire the site on a CDN for a fraction of the cost of a server-rendered site.
 Many Gatsby sites can be hosted entirely free on services like GitHub Pages and Netlify.

 [**Learn how to use Gatsby for your next project.**](https://gatsbyjs.org/docs/)